Final Fantasy X-2: Development

 Producer Yoshinori Kitase and director Motomu Toriyama explained that the objective in mind when designing Final Fantasy X-2 was to embrace the concept of change as the game's theme and establish a more upbeat atmosphere than its predecessor.
 Retaining the engine and locations from the original game meant that the team could spend most of their time on the gameplay systems and plot.
 To portray the drastic change in Spira, the developers excluded summons, redesigned towns, and included vehicles.
 The low-flying vehicles were added to allow the player quicker access and mobility to the areas that were already available in the previous game.
 Final Fantasy X-2 incorporated a number of elements from modern Japanese pop culture.

 The ending of Final Fantasy X meant that the Aeon summoning system could not be used in the sequel, necessitating a new gameplay system.
 Because of the more optimistic setting, the designers drew inspiration from the magical girl subgenre of anime and manga to create the elaborate transformation sequences of the dressphere system.
 The influence of J-pop is prominent in the game's opening sequence.
 They also drew inspiration from Charlie's Angels.
 Toriyama explained that one of the goals during development was to provide a large variety of minigames, such that "if you bought FFX-2 you wouldn't need any other game".
 The dressphere system and a lead cast of three non-"macho" girls were intended to keep the tone of the game light and lively.
 Lulu was excluded from the playable cast because, in addition to being married, her presence would have given her an "older sister" role to Yuna, rather than allow Yuna to discover herself on her own.
 Though work on the opening song and motion capture began early in development, the opening sequence was actually the last portion of the game to be completed.

 Music

 Noriko Matsueda and Takahito Eguchi composed the soundtrack to Final Fantasy X-2 instead of regular series composer Nobuo Uematsu.
 The soundtrack included two J-pop songs: "Real Emotion" and "1000 Words".
 Koda Kumi performed the Japanese versions of the songs and did the motion capture for the "Real Emotion" full motion video shown in the game's opening.
 She also voiced Lenne in the Japanese version of the game.
-Jade Villalon of Sweetbox recorded the songs' English versions and released extended versions as bonus tracks for the Japanese release of the album Adagio.
+Jade Valerie of Sweetbox recorded the songs' English versions and released extended versions as bonus tracks for the Japanese release of the album Adagio.
 Koda released her own English versions of "Real Emotion" and "1000 Words" on the CD single for "Come with Me", with slightly different translations.